SmithCollege/a4-diy-calculator-s/README.md

 Group Member Name(s):

-Other collaborators you worked with, including TAs (and feel free to give a shoutout to anyone who was particularly helpful):
+Other collaborators you worked with, including TAs (and feel free to give a shoutout to anyone who was particularly helpful): TAs.

-Any references used besides JavaDoc and course materials:
+Any references used besides JavaDoc and course materials: GeeksforGeeks, Google.

-Reflection on your experience with this assignment:
+Reflection on your experience with this assignment: Overall, the assignment is easy to understand and expect what it is supposed to do.
+But, in some bits it gets confusing.

 This assignment does lend itself to more visual prototyping, so please feel free to go this route.
 Are you including slides, pseudocode, comments, or something else?
+Comments.